 To combat fake news, big companies like Facebook and Twitter are exploring ways to favor credible sites and stories while shunning fake news threats.
-The New York Times reports part of Facebook’s most recent efforts included shutting down 1.5 billion fake Facebook accounts.
+In fact, Facebook shut down 5.4 billion fake accounts in 2019 alone.

 So for now and the foreseeable future, your best defense against fake news is you and your watchfulness.
-We hope our tips on how to spot fake news will help keep you and your family safe and accurately informed online.
+We hope our tips on how to spot fake news will help keep you and your family safe and accurately informed.

 Written by:David Anders

 David joined the Allconnect team in 2017, specializing in broadband and TV content.
 His work has been referenced by a variety of sources, including ArcGIS, DIRECTV and more.
 As a Senior Writer, David is motivate… Read more

 - FeaturedAmericans already subscribe to three streaming services on average.
 Is there room for more?
 Joe Supan — 4 min read